Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

 area: int = length * width
 ```

-When typing your library, note that almost anything can be used as a type - built-ins like `str`, `int`, `bool`, types
+When typing your library, note that almost anything can be used as a type - basic data types like `str`, `int`, `bool`,
-from the `typing` or `typing_extensions` modules, user-defined types, abstract base classes, and more.
+types from the `typing` or `typing_extensions` modules, user-defined types, abstract base classes, and more.
 See [Types usable in annotations]() for more information.

 ## Typing a client library